ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/sharing/sharing.md

 but may not be considered ready or appropriate for publication as a Curated Dataset.

-Datapool storage is ideal for stable data that needs to be shared widely amongst the ACCESS community but does not require the additional stability and functionality available to a Curated Dataset.
+Datapool storage is ideal for stable data that needs to be shared widely amongst the ACCESS community, but does not require the additional stability and functionality available to a Curated Dataset.

 The Datapool is managed by the ACCESS-NRI Data team.